React Native

 object

-is used to synchronize user data with TalkJS, so we can display it inside the
+is used to synchronize user data, so that TalkJS can display the data inside the

 chat UI.

-For this guide we will create a TalkJS user using hardcorded values.
-Ideally you
+For this guide you'll create a TalkJS user using hard-coded values.
+You

-data retrieved from your database.
-You could also pass the object as a prop to the
+object with data retrieved from your database.
+Or you can pass the object as a prop to the component that renders the chatbox.

 A conversation happens between two or more people.
-So far we have just created one TalkJS user.
-Next, we'll create another user which we'll create a conversation with.
-Like before, we'll use a hardcoded dummy user.
+So far you have created one TalkJS user.
+Next, you'll create another hard-coded dummy user to have a conversation with.

-with the given participants and attributes or modify an existing one where necessary.
+with the given participants and attributes, or modifies an existing conversation where necessary.

 to get the ConversationBuilder